Debate on "Is the Infrastructure Sector Really Necessary?"

 Leading business units and facilitating the use of technological excellence

-Unfortunately, over the past few years the infrastructure sector has been scoring increasingly poorly on these two fronts.
-Below I will list some common issues in the infrastructure sector and invite readers to discuss them.
+Unfortunately, over the past few years, the infrastructure sector has been scoring increasingly poorly on these two criteria.
+Below, we list some common issues in the infrastructure sector and invite our readers to discuss them.

 Problem 1: No core technology

-Some infrastructure department technical experts ridicule business department developers as "CRUD programmers" and are proud of their own technical accumulation.
+Some infrastructure technology experts mock business developers as "CRUD programmers" and boast about their technical expertise.

-However, if you open the lid, you will find that the experts in the infrastructure department are actually just craftsmen who assemble OSS.
-Their main job is to find some OSS on GitHub, do some benchmark tests, and deploy the technology selection in their data center.
-In this process, the sensible ones directly adjusted the parameters of the community version a little and deployed it as it is.
-The smart ones modify it to make it difficult for others to take it over.
-The even smarter ones imitate the selected OSS to make others unwilling to take it over.
-I call these people "parameter tuning craftsmen", "magic modification craftsmen", and "imitation craftsmen", respectively.
+However, upon closer inspection, it turns out that the infrastructure experts are actually nothing more than OSS assemblers.
+Their primary job is to find some OSS on GitHub, run some benchmark tests, and deploy the selected technology in their own data centers.
+During this process, sensible developers simply tweak the community version's parameters and deploy it as is.
+Smart developers modify it to prevent others from taking over.
+Even smarter developers even copy the selected OSS to prevent others from wanting to take over.
+I call these people "parameter tuning craftsmen," "modification craftsmen," and "imitation craftsmen," respectively.

 Parameter Tuning Expert

-Although parameter tuning craftsmen are often looked down upon, they are actually the most reliable craftsmen.
-At least, when a craftsman leaves, the employer can find someone to take over.
+Although parameter tuning experts are often looked down upon, they are actually the most reliable.
+At the very least, if an expert leaves, the employer can find someone to take over.
 Let's take a look at Tencent Cloud's CLB documentation.

-Layer 7 load balancing is primarilySTGW is a 7-layer load balancing service developed by Tencent based on Nginx that supports large-scale concurrent connections.
-It handles the traffic of many of Tencent's internal 7-layer businesses (Tencent News, Tencent Games, WeChat, etc.).
+Layer 7 load balancing is primarilySTGW is a 7-tier load balancing service developed by Tencent based on Nginx that supports a large number of concurrent connections.
+It handles traffic for many of Tencent's internal 7-tier businesses, including Tencent News, Tencent Games, and WeChat.

-This CLB is based on Nginx, so what exactly did they "develop"?
-Perhaps the installation script?
+This CLB is based on Nginx, so what exactly is "in-house developed"?
+Perhaps the development of an installation script?

 Magical Modification Craftsman